 The effect of placental impaired function on offspring risk of disease

-Efforts in research have been geared towards evelopmental origins of disease as risk of disease be determined in utero and before implantation.
+Developmental origins of disease as risk of disease could be determined in utero and before implantation.
 In utero, the placenta is the major organ determining the passage of nutrients and oxygen to the fetus.
-Improper placentation or altered placental transport capacity can have a dire effect on the fetus.
-In addition to the probability of having inadequate placentation or altered placental function due to yet undetermined causes that may be of fetal or maternal origins, maternal obesity augments the inadequate conditions for the placenta to function or develop normally.
+Improper placentation or altered placental transport capacity can have a dire effect on the fetus and long term consequences on the offspring.
+In addition to having inadequate placentation or altered placental function due to yet undetermined causes that may be of fetal or maternal origins, maternal obesity augments the inadequate conditions for the placenta to function or develop normally.
 Maternal obesity has been associated with fetal macrosomia, increased risk of childhood obesity, insulin resistance, type II diabetes , increased fetal adiposity, and other complications.
 Hence, the placenta is thought to be a crucial organ, despite its short lifespan, in determining fetal outcomes.
 The placenta is influenced directly by fetal nutrient needs and maternal supply at which placental function becomes impaired when the fetal needs and the maternal supply and signals are nonsynchronous or even inconsistent.
 Elevated maternal cortisol levels have additionally been shown to play a role in the augmented expression of placental corticosteroid 11-β-dehydrogenase isozyme 2 (HSD11B2) which inactivates cortisol thus allowing passage of active cortisol to the fetus.
 This is due to maternal stress and is associated with impaired fetal cognitive development.
 Overall, the maternal influence on the fetal development is manipulated by placental transport and metabolism.

 Discussing the mechanisms by which altered transport could affect susceptibility to chronic disease in the offspring

-There has been a lot of focus on the mTORC pathway as it is a key activator in multiple pathways including glucose, amino acids and lipid metabolism. mTORC’s sensitivity to leptin and insulin has given it a lot of attention especially in maternal obesity where hyperinsulinemia and hyperleptinemia are usually detected.
-The altered activity of mTORC directly influences the metabolism and uptake of nutrients into the placenta.
+There has been a focus on the mTORC1 pathway as it is a key activator in multiple pathways including glucose, amino acids and lipid metabolism. mTORC1’s sensitivity to leptin and insulin has given it a lot of attention especially in maternal obesity where hyperinsulinemia and hyperleptinemia are usually detected.
+The altered activity of mTORC1 directly influences the metabolism and uptake of nutrients into the placenta.
 Activation of this pathway may be the underlying cause of macrosomia and increased fetal fat accretion, while its inactivation due to decreased maternal hormonal signals can underlie the growth-restricted fetal outcome.
-Despite the fact that maternal insulin does not cross the placental barrier, its downstream pathway including mTORC may increase fetal nutrient supply and elevate fetal insulin production.
+Despite the fact that maternal insulin does not cross the placental barrier, its downstream mediators including mTORC1 may increase fetal nutrient supply and elevate fetal insulin production.
 Activation of this pathway may lead to fetal pancreatic beta cell exhaustion and early maturation of pancreatic progenitor cells, which can also underlie a secondary cause of offspring insulin resistance.
-Furthermore, mTORC pathway causes increased de novo lipogenesis which leads to placental fat accretion that may have a deleterious impact on placental function.
+Furthermore, the mTORC1 pathway causes increased de novo lipogenesis which leads to placental fat accretion that may have a deleterious impact on placental function.
 Some research has also focused on leptin and its placental receptor in obese mice.
 Due to maternal hyperleptinemia in obesity, the placenta exposed to high leptin levels may become leptin resistant.
 At term, placentas of obese mice had downregulated leptin receptors.
 The decreased leptin sensitivity evident by an increased activity of suppressor of cytokine signaling 3 (SOCS3) can be a leading cause of increased nutrient flux and fat accretion on the placenta ultimately impairing placental function.